unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/apispark/index.md

 APISpark extension
 ==================

-The APISpark extension provides several tools :
+The APISpark extension provides several tools that can we used either in standalone mode within Restlet Framework or integrated with the APISpark PaaS to enable additional features.

-* An [introspector](introspector.md) which is a tool to import the contract of your Restlet or JAX-RS Web API in the [APISpark](https://apispark.com/) full-stack PaaS for Web APIs.
+* [Introspector](introspector.md) , a tool to extract the web API definition of your Restlet API or JAX-RS API application and import it in [APISpark](https://apispark.com/) to provide documentation and tooling.

 * [Firewall](firewall.md), a service that adds rate limitation to your web API.